patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/content/grammarandterminology.md

 Whenever possible, write out the full name of the month.
 If you have space constraints, use the 3 letter abbreviation for the name of the month.

-Jan
+* Jan
-Feb
+* Feb
-Mar
+* Mar
-Apr
+* Apr
-May
+* May
-Jun
+* Jun
-Jul
+* Jul
-Aug
+* Aug
-Sep
+* Sep
-Oct
+* Oct
-Nov
+* Nov
-Dec
+* Dec

 **Examples**
 Thursday, 01 January 2019

 07 January 2019

 07 Jan 2019

 When you represent the date as a numeric value or label, use the ISO Standard 8601: YYYY-MM-DD.

 ### Time
-By default, use the 12 hour clock followed by AM or PM.
-Enter a space after the last number to separate the time from the abbreviation.
+Time can be displayed in the user's time zone or in UTC.
+* UTC is recommended for cases where people may be collaborating across time zones (for instance, tracking incidents on a server).
+* The user's time zone is recommended when the user has the option of switching to/from any time zone and UTC in settings.

 When representing date and time, include your time stamp after the date and separate with a comma.

 **Examples**
 Thursday, 21 January 2019, 9:38:11 PM

+07 Jan 2019, 23:33 UTC

 9:38:11 PM

 9:38 PM

 **Absolute and relative time**